 Our focus is on your quality eye health and vision!
 Routine eye exams inspect the health of your visual system, in the same way, that a physical exam checks your overall body condition.
 Even if your vision is crystal clear and your eyes feel fine, you still need regular examinations – at every age and stage of life.
-Contact us to schedule an appointment with one of our eye doctors, located conveniently in Wainwright to serve Lloydminster, Vegreville and all neighboring Alberta communities.
+Contact us to schedule an appointment with one of our eye doctors.

 I had a vision test recently.
 Do I still need a comprehensive eye exam?

 Yes.
 Basic vision screening often provided at your local pharmacy or in school, does not replace detailed eye exams performed by your trusted eyecare professionals at Prairie Vision.

 Vision screening involves having you read an eye chart to determine your need for eyeglasses or contact lenses.
 However, it does not evaluate eye health or all the parts of functional vision.
 Our optometrist will use the latest refractive technology and precise optometric equipment to assess your entire visual system, looking out for signs of disease or abnormalities.

 Can I have an eye disease, even if I have no symptoms?